-Charlotte is a mezzo soprano studying for an MMus at the Royal Conservatoire of Scotland, under the tutelage of Elizabeth McCormack.
-She was recently named as a finalist in the 2021 RCS French Song Prize and the Governor's Recital Prize.
+Charlotte is a mezzo soprano studying for an MMus at the Royal Conservatoire of Scotland, under the tutelage of Elizabeth McCormack, where she was named a finalist in both the RCS French Song Prize and the Governor's Recital Prize.
 In September 2022 she will be continuing her studies at RCS at the Alexander Gibson Opera School.
 Charlotte graduated from the University of Bristol in 2018 with a BA(Hons) in Music, and is a lover of both solo and choral singing, with experience in both fields.

 As a scholar at the Junior Royal Academy of Music, she took part in scenes from Pirates of Penzance as Kate, and Eugene Onegin as Larina.
-With Bristol University, she has performed in Britten’s Turn of the Screw (Mrs Grose), Gilbert and Sullivan’s The Gondoliers (The Duchess), and Mozart’s Don Giovanni (Donna Elvira), as well as in the choruses of Bernstein’s Candide and Handel’s Acis and Galatea.
-She has also performed Cosi fan Tutte (Dorabella), Gianni Schicchi (La Ciesca) and Dorian Gray (Lady Wooton) with LoveOpera, a company that she co-founded, and was part of the chorus for London Garden Opera’s production of Iolanthe.
+With Bristol University, she has performed the roles of Mrs Grose (Turn of the Screw), The Duchess of Plaza-Toro (The Gondoliers), and Donna Elvira (Don Giovanni), as well as in the choruses of Bernstein’s Candide and Handel’s Acis and Galatea.
+Other roles include Dorabella (Cosi fan tutte), La Ciesca (Gianni Schicchi) and Lady Victoria Wooton (The Picture of Dorian Gray) with LoveOpera, a company that she co-founded, and alto chorus for London Garden Opera’s production of Iolanthe.
 During her time at RCS, Charlotte has completed a role study of Zerlina (Don Giovanni), and performed scenes in the roles of Despina (Cosi fan tutte) and Mercédès (Carmen).

 Charlotte enjoys directing, having co-directed Cosi fan Tutte with LoveOpera, and taken the helm of BOpS’s HMS Pinafore.